Michigan State University (ONLINE)

-VenkataRao Ganni and Pete Knudsen, Michigan State University/FRIB
+Pete Knudsen and Nusair Hasan, Michigan State University/FRIB

 Purpose and Audience

-Cryogenic refrigeration process systems are used to support modern particle accelerator superconducting technologies.
+Helium cryogenic refrigeration process systems are used primarily to support modern particle accelerator superconducting technologies, cryo-pumping of large space chambers and for small to medium hydrogen liquefiers.
 These are highly energy intensive thermodynamic processes and their reliability directly affects the physics program.
-They have been misrepresented as off-the-shelf, technically mature systems, when in fact they are high specialized, one-of-a-kind systems, often adapting equipment and processes from other industries due to a lack of development.
-The purpose of this course is to introduce physicists and engineers who are either involved or interested in these accelerator systems to key cryogenic system technical fundamentals.
+They have often been misrepresented as off-the-shelf, technically mature systems, when in fact they are high specialized, one-of-a-kind systems, often adapting equipment and processes from other industries due to a lack of development.
+The purpose of this course is to introduce graduate student and professional physicists and engineers who are either involved or interested in these accelerator systems to key cryogenic system technical fundamentals.

 It is the responsibility of the student to ensure that they meet the course prerequisites or have equivalent experience.

 Upon completion of this course, students would be expected to:

 Course will consist of a series of lectures, combined with homework (to reinforce concepts presented), and a modeling/analysis project.
 There will be quizzes on material presented.
 Regular evening help sessions will be scheduled to assist students.